 Coding Clarification: HCPCS code E0486 applies to the custom fabricated oral device/appliance used to reduce upper airway collapsibility, adjustable or nonadjustable and includes fitting and adjustment.
-Dental services (e.g., D9947, D9948 and D9949) are excluded from coverage under the medical plan; refer to the federal, state, or contractual requirements prior to determining any coverage decision.
+Dental services (e.g., D9947, D9948 and D9949) are excluded from coverage under the medical plan; refer to the federal, state, or contractual requirements the member specific benefit plan document must be referenced prior to determining any coverage decision.